 Nonetheless, here are some complaints that customers might have about the service:

 - High interest rates: Fundation’s interest rates are undoubtedly higher than those of a bank or SBA loan.
 However, this lender’s rates are comparable to other mid-prime lenders such as Lending Club and Funding Circle, and tend to be less expensive than other short-term financing products.

 - High qualifications: With mandatory minimums of 2 years in business and 3 full-time employees, some merchants may not meet Fundation’s borrower qualifications.
 Unfortunately, if you don’t meet those requirements, you’ll have to look elsewhere for financing.

 Positive Reviews and Testimonials

 - Personal touch: The customer service takes the time to get to know you and your business, and wants to make sure you’re informed about the whole process.

 - Fast funding rate: Time to funding is usually a week or less.
-When you consider that the process to get a bank loan or SBA takes months, a week is nothing.
+When you consider that the process to get a bank loan or SBA takes months, a week starts to look pretty darn quick.

 - Low interest rates: While some people complain about high interest rates, many people are happy with the rate that they received.

 If you have an established business that doesn’t quite qualify for a bank loan, or you don’t have the time to go through the lengthy process, Fundation may be a good choice.
 Customer service is informative and helpful and the rates and fees on offer are competitive with others in the industry.